Eminem: Before the Fame

 Who is Slim Shady?

 I have to admit when I first heard the Infinite cassette I thought Em was black.
-This was back in ’96 and there weren’t many white kids out there rippin’ the mic like that on a national or international level.
-There was El-P of Company Flow, the cats with Non-Phixon and Madchild from Swollen Members but nobody in the media’s eye.
+This was back in ’96 and there weren’t many white kids out there rippin’ the mic like that.
+There was EL-P of Company Flow, the cats with Non-Phixon and Madchild from Swollen Members but nobody in the media’s eye.

 So after listening to the tape I gave Marc a call.
 I was like “yo, this Eminem is dope” and he was like “yeah, he’s a local white rapper that sent his tape into the magazine.”

-As time went on Marc became pretty good friends with Em and at one point became his manager.
+As time went on Marc became pretty good friends with Em and at one point signed a contract to be his manager.
 Marc had connections with every major and indy hip hop label through his magazine so it made sense for him to become Em’s manager.
 Em had talent but he would need help if he was going to make it out of Detroit.

-Back then Detroit wasn’t really even on the map as far as hip hop was concerned.
-You had a couple of mc’s that got deals like MC Breed and Swifty (had an indy deal before D12) but record labels weren’t really lookin’ to sign a hip hop act from Detroit.
+Back then Michigan wasn’t really even on the map as far as hip hop was concerned.
+You had a couple of mc’s that got deals like MC Breed (from Flint) and Swifty (had an indy deal before D12) but record labels weren’t really lookin’ to sign a hip hop act from Detroit (Kid Rock had a deal back when he was hip hop with a high top fade, but people don't know him for that).

 A little while later I got another tape in the mail from Marc.
 This time it was a demo tape of some tracks by “Slim Shady.”
 I was like who is Slim Shady?
-As it turned out, Slim Shady was Eminem’s dark alter ego.
+As everyone now knows, Slim Shady was Eminem’s dark alter ego.

 Anyway, the tracks included songs that would become the Slim Shady EP.
 They were very rough cuts but it was clear that Em took his game to a whole new level.
 His flow was mean, his metaphores were ridiculous… it was all around more edgy.

-If you have a copy of the Slim Shady EP you will see my name listed about halfway down on the “thank yous.”
+If you have a copy of the Slim Shady EP you will see my name, Jason Mallory, listed about halfway down in the “thank yous.”
 It’s also there in the Slim Shady LP.

-I have to tell you that Eminem’s tracks from before he got his record deal have some of his hottest verses.
+Eminem’s tracks from before he got his record deal have some of his hottest underground verses of all time.
 There were a number of demos that didn’t make it onto the Slim Shady LP.
 I still have the demos.

 Here is a line from one of the tracks: